Islamic eschatology: Ash'arism

+emphasizes God's mercy rather than God's wrath, and the likelihood of salvation for Muslims, but holds that God is neither obligated to punish disobedience nor to reward obedience.

-Ash'aris hold revelation necessary to understand good and evil, as well as religious truths.
+Ash'aris believe revelation is necessary to understand good and evil, as well as religious truths.
 Accordingly, revelation is necessary to reach moral and religious truths and thus, people who hear from a prophet or messenger are obligated to follow the revealed religion.
 However, those who have not received revelation are not obligated, and can hope for salvation.

-Ash'arite scholar al-Ghazali divided non-Muslims into three categories for purposes of the Afterlife according to Mohammad Hassan Khalil:
+Ash'arite scholar al-Ghazali distinguished between the "saved" (from hellfire by al-Araf or Jannah) and "those who will attain success" (enter Jannah).
+He divided non-Muslims into three categories for purposes of the afterlife according to Mohammad Hassan Khalil: